Maharashtra: Theatre

 Modern Theatre in Maharashtra can trace its origins to the British colonial era in the middle of the 19th century.
 It is modelled mainly after the western tradition but also includes forms like Sangeet Natak (musical drama).
-In recent decades, Marathi Tamasha has been also been incorporated in some experimental plays.
+In recent decades, Marathi Tamasha has also been incorporated in some experimental plays.
 The repertoire of Marathi theatre ranges from humorous social plays, farces, historical plays, and musical, to experimental plays and serious drama.
-Marathi Playwrights such as Vijay Tendulkar, P. L. Deshpande, Mahesh Elkunchwar, Ratnakar Matkari, and Satish Alekar have influenced theatre throughout India.
+Marathi Playwrights such as Vijay Tendulkar, Purushottam Laxman Deshpande, Mahesh Elkunchwar, Ratnakar Matkari, and Satish Alekar have influenced theatre throughout India.
 Besides Marathi theatre, Maharashtra and particularly, Mumbai, has had a long tradition of theatre in other languages such as Gujarati, Hindi, and English.

-The National Centre for the Performing Arts (NCP) is a multi-venue, multi-purpose cultural center in Mumbai which hosts events in music, dance, theatre, film, literature, and photography from India as well other places.
+The National Centre for the Performing Arts (NCP) is a multi-venue, multi-purpose cultural centre in Mumbai which hosts events in music, dance, theatre, film, literature, and photography from India as well other places.
 It also presents new and innovative work in the performing arts field.